VINTAGE BOXING PARTYApril 11, 2017

 I set out store bought cupcakes, and dressed them up with some amazing boxing themed fondant toppers!
-Arlene, from She Wears The Crown, created these mini masterpieces, especially for my Grandfather, and she did a wonderful job.
+Arlene, from She Wears The Crown, created these mini masterpieces, especially for my Grandfather.
 The fondant golden gloves were my Grandfather’s favorite!

 With black fringe garland, from The TomKat Studio, I decorated some paper party cups that I ordered from Minted.
 I added circle tags to some black polka dotted straws, for an extra festive touch.